 - include appropriate risk-based systems and controls to determine whether further customer information collected from the customer should be verified

 - provide for the collection of information about the agent of a customer, and include appropriate risk-based systems and controls to determine whether to verify information about the agent.

 What are the minimum customer identification and verification requirements?

-The 'Ready reckoner' summarises the minimum customer information a reporting entity must collect and verify for low-risk customers for the following customer types:
+The 'Ready reckoner' summarises the minimum customer information (including, where applicable, beneficial owner and PEP information) a reporting entity must collect and verify for the following customer types:

 - incorporated and unincorporated associations

 - registered cooperatives